edompedro/backend-recipe/README.md

 ### 3. Configure the database

-This project uses MongoDB running in Docker.
-For instructions on setting up MongoDB with Docker, see the [MongoDB + Docker guide](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-community-with-docker/).

 Create a `.env` file in the root of the `backend-recipe` folder.
-Copy the contents of `.env.example` and set your MongoDB connection string:
+Copy the example file and set your MongoDB connection string:

 ```sh
 cp .env.example .env